Document Guide — Police Clearance

 Country Translation Route Major Submission Validity

-New ZealandRoute BVisa and residence-related proceduresVaries by receiving authority
+New ZealandRoute BVisa and residence-related proceduresVaries by written instructions

 Route A (the United States / the United Kingdom): Uses the gyoseishoshi's Certification of Translation Accuracy where accepted by the receiving authority.